chibiboba/JS-120/Exam Part 2/Prompts.md

 - Definition: Constructors are functions that create and return an instance object of the constructor function.
   - Like factory functions, constructors are also functions that create objects of the same **type**: which are objects with a particular set of methods and properties.
 Like factory functions,  the methods remain the same across the objects, while the property values can be customized by providing them as arguments.
 Each invocation of a constructor specifies the differences between the instance objects with arguments.
   - However, the methods that remain the same across the objects,are not the instance object's "own" property, rather, they are inherited from the constructor's prototype object.
 This gets to the differences between constructors and factory functions.
+- Rules & things
+  - Naming convention: Capitalize the name of constructors and classes.
+Use **PascalCase** for constructor functions and classes.

+  - `obj.constructor.name` can be used to find out the name of the constructor function that created an object.
+  - Inheritance can be emulated by changing where a functions `.prototype` property points to (Just remember to restore where the `.constructor` property points to).

-- constructor vs ordinary functions
+- constructor vs ordinary functions (short)
+  - Like factory functions, constructors are also functions that create objects of the same **type**.
+  - What's different is that
+    - Constructor names are capitalized.
+    - `new` keyword turns a function call into a constructor call.
+    - Use `this` to set object's properties and methods.
+    - Don't supply an explicit return value, because the constructor returns the newly created instance object provided that no errors occur.
+    - Has a `prototype` property called the function prototype.

+- constructors vs ordinary functions (detailed)
   - We use `new` keyword / operator preceding a <u>function invocation</u> to treat the function as a constructor.
   - Every constructor has a `prototype` property that references an object called the **Constructor's `prototype` object / function prototype.**
   - The instance object created by the constructor inherits from the Constructor's `prototype` object.
     - The instance object's internal `[[Prototype]]`or `__proto__` property will reference the constructor's `prototype` property.
     - This lets us set properties on the constructor's `prototype` object so that all instance objects created by the constructor will share them.
-  - Naming convention: Capitalize the name of constructors and classes.
-Use **PascalCase** for constructor functions and classes.
-  - Use `this` to set object's properties and methods.
-  - Don't supply an explicit return value, because the constructor returns the newly created instance object provided that no errors occur.

-Return value of a constructor
+- Return value of a constructor

   - If there is an explicit return <u>object</u>, then that object is returned.

   - In all other situations, constructor returns the newly created object (of the type associated with the constructor), provided <u>no errors</u> occur.

   - In particular, Constructor ignores primitive return values and returns the newly created object instead.

 ##### `new` keyword